xrarch/a3x/README.md

 # XR/STATION Firmware

 Abbreviated frequently as a3x.
+Retired in favor of [a4x](https://github.com/xrarch/a4x) in February 2024 after 5 years of faithful service to the project.

-Boot firmware for the XR/station architecture, written in xr17032 assembly and dragonfruit.
+Old boot firmware for the XR/station architecture, written in xr17032 assembly and dragonfruit.

 Makes heavy internal use of NVRAM variables and a device tree model.